What Is Conversion Journey Analysis?

 | user_journey | A sequence of pages visited by the user during their session — the primary analytical variable |

-The analysis was structured across seven interconnected layers — from broad interaction counts down to the behavioral differences between users who converted and those who didn't.
+The analysis was structured across seven interconnected layers — from broad interaction counts down to the behavioral differences between users who converted and those who did not.
 Each layer builds on the previous to progressively narrow the focus toward actionable insight.
+This is the exact approach I use when clients hire me for user behavior analysis services.

 User Journey Insights